bird-house/pyramid-phoenix/docs/source/configuration.rst

 Add your email of your OpenID account to the ``admin-users`` (space separated).

-If you want to run on a different hostname or port then change the default values in ``custom.cfg``.
+If you want to use a different hostname/port then edit the default values in ``custom.cfg``.

 After any change to your ``custom.cfg`` you **need** to run ``make install`` again and restart the ``supervisor`` service::